top of page

 It's not the tissue.
 Not the structure.
 The system that is supposed to protect you has gotten stuck in a protective loop.

-Neuroplasticity — the brain's capacity to form new patterns — works in both directions.
+Neuroplasticity, the brain's capacity to form new patterns, works in both directions.
 The same system that learned to amplify pain can learn to quiet it.
 This what I help people do.

-If you have been living with pain that has no clear explanation, that hasn't responded to conventional treatment, or that has simply outlasted everything that was supposed to fix it — there is a reason.
-And there is a path forward.
+If you have been living with pain that has no clear explanation, that hasn't responded to conventional treatment, or that has simply outlasted everything that was supposed to fix it, there is a reason.

 Pain Reprocessing Therapy